-How to pay: You may add parking to your semester tuition and fees using UAOnline (http://uaonline.alaska.edu) or by calling the Business Office at (907) 474-7384 or (907) 474-6337.
+How to pay: You may add parking to your semester tuition and fees using UAOnline (http://alaska.edu/uaonline) or by calling the Business Office at (907) 474-7384 or (907) 474-6337.
 Parking fees may also be added and paid during fee payment.
 Once you pay fees and tuition, pick up your parking decals at Parking Services, 111 Eielson.
 You need to bring your web or in-person payment receipt, the DMV vehicle registration form or documentation showing vehicle ownership.
 Decals aren't valid until they are properly affixed to the assigned vehicle.
 There are two parking office locations: 111 Eielson Building, and 950 Aurora Drive.
-For more information call (907) 474-2731 or (907) 474-5465, e-mail email@example.com, or visit online at www.uaf.edu/fs/parkingServices.html.
+For more information call (907) 474-2731 or (907) 474-5465, e-mail firstname.lastname@example.org, or visit online at www.uaf.edu/fs/parkingServices.html.
+Student Life

 Cost: $115 per semester.

 Who pays: All Fairbanks area students (Fairbanks campus, Hutchison and TVC) enrolled in 9 credits or more.
 Students enrolled in 3-8 credits who want access to the Student Recreation Center and its facilities have the option of paying the full $115 student life fee that grants permission to use the SRC.
 The student life fee is not available for students enrolled in fewer than 3 credits.
 Students taking courses outside the Fairbanks area are not required to pay the student life fee.
 An adult must accompany anyone under 18 using the Student Recreation Center and its facilities (unless he or she is a full-time UAF student).
 Contact the SRC for more information at (907) 474-6814.